iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Contested divorce

-Uncontested divorce happens when the deciding parties involved in the divorce agree on the terms of the divorce as well as on all issues related to the divorce.
-This option is arguably cheaper and results in less time spent in court.
+Uncontested divorce occurs when the deciding parties agree on the divorce's terms and on all related issues.
+This option is cheaper and results in less time spent in court.

-Some common issues that might need to be settled on by both spouses include; debt allocation, child custody, visiting time, child support, and alimony (spousal support).
-If all of these can be agreed upon and decided by both parties, then the court can finalize the divorce in about two to three months.
+Some common issues that need to be settled by both spouses include debt allocation, child custody, visiting time, child support, and alimony (spousal support).
+If both parties agree on and decide on all of these, the court finalizes the divorce in about two to three months.

-Depending on other factors, such as availability of judges or court caseload, this time frame may be extended.
-If, on the other hand, resolutions are not reached at, then a trial will be scheduled by the court for a contested divorce.
+This time frame may be extended depending on other factors, such as the availability of judges or the court caseload.
+If, on the other hand, resolutions are not reached, then the court will schedule a trial for a contested divorce.

-A contested divorce takes place when there are disagreements on ancillary issues, couples do not agree on the need to get a divorce, or when both parties cannot seem to resolve the terms of the divorce.
+A contested divorce occurs when there are disagreements on ancillary issues, couples do not agree on the need to get a divorce, or both parties cannot seem to resolve the divorce terms.

-When this happens, the court will declare a trial date for such persons in order to finalize the divorce.
-This divorce can take anything from several months to a year to finally get resolved.
+When this happens, the court will declare a trial date for such persons to finalize the divorce.
+This divorce may take several months to a year to finally resolve.

-For every divorce, whether contested or uncontested, the Iowa Code § 598.19 mandates a 90-day waiting period from the day when the divorce petition is served.
-This waiting period is expected to give the couples time to go over their intending action and if possible work out their differences.
+For every divorce, whether contested or uncontested, Iowa Code § 598.19 mandates a 90-day waiting period from the day the divorce petition is served.
+This waiting period is expected to give the couples time to discuss their intended actions and, if possible, work out their differences.

-However, the court may at its discretion decide to waive off the waiting period if the petitioner can provide a sufficient reason to do so.
+However, the court may waive the waiting period if the petitioner provides a sufficient reason.

 Iowa divorce records are maintained at the county and state levels.
-The records can be obtained in the district court in the county where such divorce took place, as well as from the State Vital Records Office.
+They may be obtained in the county district court where the divorce occurred or from the State Vital Records Office.

 Are Divorce Records Public in Iowa

-Iowa divorce records are public records, which means that residents have the license to view and obtain copies of Iowa divorce records.
-This is also in accordance with the Iowa Open Records Law which allows residents the right to examine and obtain copies of records deemed as public records.
+Iowa divorce records are public records, meaning residents can view and obtain copies of them.
+This is also in accordance with the Iowa Open Records Law, which allows residents the right to examine and obtain copies of records deemed public records.

-The District Court in the county where the divorce was finalized serves as a repository to all divorce records (both contested and uncontested) in the state.
-Such records can easily be accessed online by persons seeking to make use of them.
+The District Court in the county where the divorce was finalized serves as a repository for all state divorce records (both contested and uncontested).
+Persons seeking to use such documents may access them online.

 What are the types of Divorce Records available in Iowa?